AI4Bharat/indicnlp_corpus/README.md

-# <center>AI4Bharat-IndicNLP Corpus</center>
+# <center>AI4Bharat-IndicNLP Dataset</center>

-The AI4Bharat-IndicNLP corpus is an ongoing effort to create a large-scale, general-domain corpus for Indian languages.
+The AI4Bharat-IndicNLP dataset is an ongoing effort to create a collection of large-scale, general-domain corpora for Indian languages.
 Currently, it contains 2.7 billion words for 10 Indian languages from two language families.
 We  share pre-trained word embeddings trained on these corpora.
 We create news article category classification datasets for 9 languages to evaluate the embeddings.
 We evaluate the IndicNLP embeddings on multiple evaluation tasks.
 You can read details regarding the corpus and other resources [HERE](ai4bharat-indicnlp-corpus-2020.pdf).

+:new: AI4Bharat-IndicNLP corpus has been selected as an extended abstract at [REPL4NLP 2020](https://sites.google.com/view/repl4nlp2020/home) (collocated with ACL 2020).

 ## Table of contents